aaron-613/tutorials/HelloWorld.md

 }
 ```

-However, as you can tell from this [Wikipedia article](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program), there are many different types of “Hello World” programs.
+However, as you can tell from this [Wikipedia article](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program), there are many different types of _Hello World_ programs.
 Rather than trying to do the bare minimum to produce some visual output, this Solace Hello World will demonstrate some very _fundamental_ and basic features of Solace APIs and pub/sub messaging:

 - **Publish and Subscribe:** most Solace applications do both the “I” and “O” in I/O
 - **Dynamic topics:** topics are hierarchical and descriptive, not static